I'm still waiting on the details of this, but here we are in the middle of the confirmation hearings for Judge Roberts.

 You're welcome.

-I was calling because I find that Governor Blanco isn't exactly holding hands singing Kumbaya with Mayor Nagan.
+I was calling because I find that Governor Blanco isn't exactly holding hands singing kumbaya with Mayor Nagan.

-Um, I read today where he endorsed her Republican rival, and I was calling to find out if there might be any political backlash in that, especially during the um slow response during the evacuation.
+I read today where he endorsed her Republican rival, and I was calling to find out if there might be any political backlash in that, especially during the slow response during the evacuation.

-And this has caused all kinds of strain uh in uh in their relationship since, and they've been unable to put it aside, even in this aftermath.
+And they've been unable to put it aside, even in this aftermath.

-So no, you've you've noticed it correctly.
+So, no, you've noticed it correctly.

 Or you could say, Blanco, find those bodies.